-202.3 Maternal-Fetal Medicine
+202.3 Sub I - Maternal-Fetal Medicine-BMC

 The student will function as a Sub-Intern in the care of high-risk obstetric patients at Boston Medical Center.
 In addition to inpatient responsibilities, the student will attend high risk outpatients clinics with the Maternal-Fetal Medicine faculty.
-The student will also participate in ultrasound sessions in the Antenatal Testing Unit.
+The student may also participate in ultrasound sessions in the Antenatal Testing Unit.
 The student is expected to cover one weekend of their choice rounding with the Maternal-Fetal Medicine attending and will spend one day per week as an acting intern on Labor and Delivery.
 Protected time for didactics is built into the rotation.
-In addition, the student will attend the weekly MFM educational conferences.
+In addition, the student will attend any specialty MFM educational conferences.
 The student is expected to give a presentation at one of these sessions.
-To receive honors in the clerkship the student is required to have excellent clinical feedback and participate in a scholarly academic exercise.
+A portion of exceptional students may receive Honors in the clerkship which requires excellent clinical feedback, consistent demonstration of reach behaviors across all C-SEF domains exceeding a clinical clerk and participation in a scholarly academic exercise.